 Once the chorizo is fully cooked, use a slotted spoon to transfer the chorizo to a paper towel lined plate, leaving the fat in the pan.

-Reduce the heat under your skillet to medium-low heat and slowly pour in the crushed fire-roasted tomatoes and a pinch or two of sugar.
+Reduce the heat under your skillet to medium-low heat and slowly pour in 30 ounces of crushed fire-roasted tomatoes and a pinch or two of sugar.
 Be careful when pouring, the pan will be hot and when the tomatoes get added, there may be some splash back.
-Add in the (drained) diced green chiles and stir to combine.
+Also add in one (4 ounce can) diced green chiles (drain if overly watery) and stir to combine.

-And then eason with 3/4 teaspoon kosher salt (more or less to taste).
+And then season with 3/4 teaspoon kosher salt (more or less to taste).
 Then stir and simmer the tomato sauce for about 5 to 6 minutes or until it reduces slightly and thickens.

-Next, use your spatula to make a four wells in the skillet.
-Carefully crack each egg into the wells and season the eggs with kosher salt and freshly ground black pepper.
+Next, use your spatula to make a 4 wells in the skillet.
+Carefully crack an egg (one at time) into a bowl and then slowly add it to one of the wells, then repeat.
+Season the eggs with kosher salt and freshly ground black pepper.

 To keep the egg yolks from over cooking, remove the skillet the minute the egg whites are set.